softwarefairness/Intersectional_fairness/README.md

 ## Experimental environment

 We use Python 3.7 for our experiments.
-We use the IBM AI Fairness 360 (AIF360) toolkit for implementing bias mitigation methods and computing fairness metrics.
+We use the IBM AI Fairness 360 (AIF360) toolkit to implement bias mitigation methods and comput fairness metrics.

-Installation instructions for Python 3.7 and AIF360 can be found on https://github.com/Trusted-AI/AIF360.
+Installation instructions for Python 3.7 and AIF360 can be found at https://github.com/Trusted-AI/AIF360.
 That page provides several ways for the installation.
 We recommend creating a virtual environment for it (as shown below), because AIF360 requires specific versions of many Python packages which may conflict with other projects on your system.
-If you would like to try other installation ways or encounter any errors during the installation proces, please refer to the page (https://github.com/Trusted-AI/AIF360) for help.
+If you want to try other installation ways or encounter any errors during the installation process, please refer to the page (https://github.com/Trusted-AI/AIF360) for help.

 #### Conda